mariakatsourani/recipe-archive/content/_recipes/vietnamese-banana-cake.md

 Place bananas in a medium bowl and mix gently with the sugar.
 Let sit for 30 minutes.

 Preheat oven to 200°.

-Grease a 15 cm wide pan and generously coat with flour.
+Grease a 15 cm wide pan.

 In another large bowl, whisk the eggs until smooth.
 Add condensed milk and butter and beat until well combined.